 Welcome to Langley

-Langley has developed a reputation of having some of the finest, largest, and most legendary homes in all of Northern VA.
+Langley has developed a reputation of having some of the finest, largest, and most notorious homes in all of Northern VA.

-If you are looking for the combination of a luxury home and a great area, you have found the ultimate spot.
+If you are looking for the combination of a luxury estate like homes and a great area, Langley is a smart place to start your search.

 But along with the CIA exists a variety of homes that range from older, relatively modest homes to brand new estates with a Potomac River view.
-This page covers some of Langley’s best neighborhoods.
+This page covers some of Langley’s most popular neighborhoods.

 This page will regularly update with homes for sale in each neighborhood.
-You can also create an account in our home search to get new listings emailed to you.
+You can also create an account in our home search to get new listings sent to you as they come for sale.

 Ballantrae Farms is a small but prestigious neighborhood in Langley.
 This area sees only a few sales per year; 3 is about average.